sphere-engine/php-client/README.md

 Examples
 -----

-All examples you can find in _Examples_ folder.
+You will find many examples in the _Examples_ folder.

 Unit tests
 ----------